Disorders of Sex Development

 How do disorders of sexual development happen?

-A variety of genetic and environmental factors can affect the developing baby and
+Many genetic and environmental factors can affect the developing baby and lead to

-lead to atypical genitalia.
-Ambiguous genitalia may make it more difficult to determine
+atypical genitalia.
+Ambiguous genitalia may make it harder to determine a baby’s gender.

-a baby’s gender.
-But very few newborns with this condition have genitals that are
+But very few newborns with this condition have genitals that are so ambiguous that

-so ambiguous that the healthcare provider can’t determine the gender at birth.
+the healthcare provider can’t figure out the gender at birth.

 These are far more common at birth: